Employment and employee benefits in Hong Kong: overview

 Personal data regarding an applicant that is collected from public sources must not be used to conduct background checks, unless the data has been made publicly available for that purpose or the applicant has otherwise consented to such use.

-Employers can contact an applicant's former employer for a reference.
+Employers can contact an applicant's former employers for references.

 Permission to work

-Unless a person is a Hong Kong permanent resident, he generally requires a visa to enter Hong Kong for employment purposes.
+Unless a person is a Hong Kong permanent resident, he/she generally requires a visa to enter Hong Kong for employment purposes.
 An application for a visa to work can be made under the General Employment Policy (GEP).
 The GEP does not apply to residents of the People's Republic of China (China) or to nationals of Afghanistan, Cambodia, Cuba, Laos, Korea, Nepal or Vietnam.

-An overseas Chinese national holding a Chinese passport who meets the GEP criteria may apply under the GEP if he both:
+An individual who holds a Chinese passport and meets the GEP criteria can apply under the GEP if he/she both:

 Had been residing overseas (that is, outside of China, Hong Kong and Macau) for at least one year immediately before the submission of the application.

-Other Chinese nationals may apply under the Admission Scheme for Mainland Talents and Professionals (ASMT).
-The criteria and mode of application under the ASMT are broadly the same as those under the GEP (see below).
+Other Chinese nationals may apply under the Admission Scheme for Mainland Talents and Professionals (ASMTP).
+The criteria and mode of application under the ASMTP are broadly the same as those under the GEP (see below).